 Adult Protective Services

-- placement into long-term care facilities or assisted living homes; and
+- Placement in long-term care facilities or assisted living homes

 - Assistance with the Medicaid Elderly Physical Waiver Application Process

 - Referrals and coordination of medical, geriatric, and dental services